 While you can’t do much on phone like removing the device name, date and time, ISO, etc. you can still do a bit.
 You can, at the very least, remove location information from your pictures.
 It surely helps you protect your privacy online.
 Below is a small tutorial of how to stop your Windows Mobile camera to save your location.

 - Open Settings on your phone.

 - Open location settings and scroll down to Choose apps that can use your location

-- Under that navigate to Camera and turn the toggle off.
+- Under that, navigate to the Camera and turn the toggle off.

-Now your location info will not be saved when you click a photo using Camera app on your smartphone.
-If you are interested to remove more information from the pictures on camera, the only option we see right now is Image Map Plus Exif Editor which is a paid tool.
+Now your location info will not be saved when you click a photo using the Camera app on your smartphone.
+If you are interested in removing more information from the pictures on the camera, the only option we see right now is Image Map Plus Exif Editor.
+And it is a paid tool.

 Let us know in the comments if you know any other method to make pictures secure on Windows 10.